jonbnewman/mobx-store-provider/README.md

        }
        ```

+    1. `useStore(mapStateToProps: Function = Identity)`

-    1. `useStore(mapStateToProps: Function)` - This is the React Hook which you can use in your other components to retrieve and use the store.
+       This is the React Hook which you can use in your other components to retrieve and use the store.

        You can optionally pass it a `mapStateToProps` function which you can use to select and return specific slices of data into your components with.
 This would be analagous to redux selectors.

+       In the absense of a `mapStateToProps` callback, it will return the store instance.

        ```javascript
        import StoreProvider from "mobx-store-provider";